Bears fall for the first time at home since October of 2011

-Marci Jobson enters her eighth season with the program as a volunteer assistant coach after spending the last two seasons as the Bears' co-head coach with her husband and current head coach, Paul.
-The former U.S. National Team member was BU's head coach for her first five years in Waco, guiding the 2012 team to the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a Sweet 16 appearance, and pushed her 2013 squad to the program's highest-ever ranking by the National Soccer Coaches Association of America (NSCAA) at No. 9.
+Marci Jobson, the winningest coach in program history, enters her ninth season with the program and second as a volunteer assistant coach after spending the 2013-14 seasons as the Bears' co-head coach with her husband and current head coach, Paul.
+The former U.S. National Team member was BU's head coach for her first seven years in Waco, guiding the 2012 team to the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a Sweet 16 appearance, and pushed her 2013 squad to the program's highest-ever ranking by the National Soccer Coaches Association of America (NSCAA) at No. 9.